Ex-UPS exec's son faces fraud charges in scheme over Maxim magazine

 U.S. Magistrate Judge Andrew Peck set bail at $1 million and ordered home detention.
 Prosecutors had argued that Darden should be held in jail as a flight risk and danger to the community.

-Pastore said that Darden led federal agents on a manhunt on Wednesday, a day after authorities contacted his wife.
+Pastore said that Darden led the FBI on a manhunt on Wednesday, a day after authorities contacted his wife.

-Darden wasn't at home when federal agents went to arrest him shortly after 6 a.m., then lied by claiming he was in Long Island when he was in a New Jersey hotel, Pastore said.
+Darden wasn't at home when the FBI went to arrest him shortly after 6 a.m., then lied by claiming he was in Long Island when he was in a New Jersey hotel, Pastore said.

 Agents who arrived at the hotel found Darden's car abandoned, Pastore said.
-Darden later surrendered to the Secret Service.
+Darden later surrendered.

 Darden faces a maximum of 40 years in prison if convicted.